 Watch out for the train!

 Incidents happening on the railways in Norway are reported every day.
-Let us work together to make sure there are no accidents during the Trident Juncture 18 NATO Exercise.
+Let us work together to make sure there are no accidents.

 specific Norwegian road signs

 • Norway has right-hand traffic.
 General speed limits are 50 km/h (31 mph) in urban areas, and 80 km/h

 • Headlights and seatbelts are mandatory – at all times.
 If you stop along the road, switch the headlights to parking mode.